What is it?

 Pyruvic Acid gently exfoliates the skin, stimulating cellular turnover to improve skin texture and reduce impurities, scars, dark spots, and seborrhea.
 Often used in superficial and medium-depth peels to even out skin tone and treat skin prone to discoloration or texture irregularities.
 In addition to exfoliation, Pyruvic Acid, like other AHAs, promotes the synthesis of glycosaminoglycans and collagen, helping to improve skin elasticity and firmness, leaving it smoother and more even.

-Alpha-hydroxy acids (AHAs) are water-soluble organic exfoliant acids, and they occur naturally in many foods and milk sugars.
+Alpha-hydroxy acids (AHAs) are water-soluble organic exfoliating acids, and they occur naturally in many foods and milk sugars.
 Among the various types of hydroxy acids, we find:

-Glycolic Acid: derived from sugarcane, it is known for its effectiveness in promoting cellular turnover and improving skin texture.
+Glycolic acid: derived from sugarcane, it is known for its effectiveness in promoting cell turnover and improving skin texture.

-Lactic Acid: obtained from milk fermentation, it is gentle and hydrating, ideal for sensitive skin and boosting skin hydration.
+Lactic acid: obtained from milk fermentation, it is gentle and hydrating, ideal for sensitive skin and increasing skin hydration.

-Malic Acid: extracted from apples, this acid helps exfoliate the skin and enhance its glow.
+Malic acid: extracted from apples, this acid helps exfoliate the skin and improve its radiance.

-Tartaric Acid: derived from grapes, it helps exfoliate the skin while improving its evenness and glow.
+Tartaric acid: derived from grapes, it helps exfoliate the skin while improving its even tone and radiance.

-The factors that affect the safety and effectiveness of AHA products include concentration, pH, exposure time, and the amount of free acid present.
+The factors that affect the safety and effectiveness of AHAs products are concentration, pH, exposure time, and the amount of free acid present.

-For this reason, they should be used carefully to avoid potential adverse reactions, such as swelling, burning, and itching.
-Our advice is definitely not to overuse overly high concentrations or long exposure times.
+For this reason, they should be used carefully to avoid possible adverse reactions, such as swelling, burning, and itching.
+Our advice is definitely not to use excessively high concentrations or long exposure times.

-AHAs are typically found in products like toners, serums, peels, and even cleansers: so be careful not to use too many skincare products that contain them.
-They can end up being irritating and intolerable for your skin.
+AHAs are typically found in products such as toners, serums, peels, and even cleansers: so be careful not to use too many skincare products that contain them.
+They can be irritating and intolerable for your skin.

 DIFFERENCE BETWEEN ALPHA AND BETA HYDROXY ACIDS

-AHAs are short-chain hydroxy acids that act on the outermost layer of the skin, stimulating cellular turnover and improving skin elasticity.
-Thanks to their properties, AHAs are often used to treat dry, sun-damaged, or hyperpigmented skin.
+AHAs are short-chain hydroxy acids that act on the outermost layer of the skin, stimulating cell turnover and improving skin elasticity.
+Thanks to their properties, AHAs are often used to treat Dry skin, sun-damaged skin, or skin with dark spots.

-BHAs, on the other hand, are long-chain hydroxy acids that penetrate deeply into pores to remove excess sebum and dead skin cells.
-Because of their benefits, BHAs (primarily Salicylic Acid) are used to treat oily, acne-prone, or enlarged-pore skin.
+BHAs, on the other hand, are long-chain hydroxy acids that act deeply, penetrating pores to remove excess sebum and dead skin cells.
+For their benefits, BHAs (mainly Salicylic Acid) are used to treat oily skin, acne-prone skin, or skin with enlarged pores.

-If a cosmetic product is formulated with both types of these acids, it will deliver a deeper exfoliation full of benefits for the skin.
-Always remember to follow the product's correct application instructions!
+If a cosmetic product is formulated with both types of these acids, it will provide a deeper exfoliation full of benefits for the skin.
+Always remember to follow the instructions for correct product application!

 Products with Pyruvic Acid